 The HX-unit can be fixed to a floor or a wall by itself.
 The frame that the unit is built on is self-supporting.
 If the unit is installed without an additional cubicle, e.g. VEDA or Rittal, it must be positioned in a non-hazardous area where it can't pose a threat to any main systems or persons.
-If required, e.g. by national regulations or generally acknowledged safety standards, additional protection must be added to the unit, e.g. warning signs or additional protective gear.
+If required, e.g. by national regulations or are delivered in a separate box.
+When placing the HX-unit inside a cubicle it might be necessary to remove also the 2" connector parts that are screwed on to the pipes on the primary and secondary connections.
+This is because the total width is about 716mm when the connectors are on, and the width (door opening) on e.g. Rittals' 800mm cubicle is 712mm.